Close

 Step 7: Visa Collection

 Collect your processed visa from the submission location.
-In case of rejection, you'll receive written notification with appeal procedures and reapplication guidance.
+Once approved, visas will be issued in digital format, complete with a barcode, photo, and the applicant's personal data.
+In case of rejection, you will receive written notification with appeal procedures and reapplication guidance.